Masthead

 The work I prefer rarely takes a single form.
 It is often work that blurs traditional lines, either culturally or structurally.
 I want the magazine to embrace complexity, to be afraid of nothing, to push our understanding of ourselves and the ways we think about literature.
 I like art that takes risks, but still remembers to be good art.

-Kate is a third-year English literature student with an editing and publishing minor.
+Kate is a senior English literature student with an editing and publishing minor.
 She has been a reader for Rock and Sling since her second semester at Whitworth and has loved every minute of it.
 Being in this position has ignited in her a love of literary journals alongside the already present love of books.
 Kate also has a passion for writing and wishes she had more time to devote to it since she is a full-time student.

 I enjoy pieces that show how unique individuals respond to the situations that arise in their lives.
 Even if a character seems mundane and seems to be in a mundane situation, there is always the possibility for an out-of-the-ordinary reaction.
 Grounded and realized characters can act weird when they are faced with something new.
 Stories like this show how complex the human mind is and reflects how no two experiences of a thing are the same.